-6.1.2 Test specimens are to be cut with their longitudinal axes transverse to the final direction of rolling, except in the case of section and rolled flats with a finished width of 600 mm or less, where the tensile specimens may be taken in either the longitudinal or transverse direction as agreed by TL.
-Normally flat tensile test specimens are to be prepared in such a manner as to maintain the rolling scale at least at one side.
-Where the thickness exceeds 40 mm, full thickness specimens may be prepared but when instead a machined round tensile test specimen is used then the axis must be located at a position lying at a distance of t/4 from the surface or as near as possible to this position.
+6.1.1 Test specimens are to be cut with their longitudinal axes transverse to the final direction of rolling, except in the case of sections, bars, tubulars and rolled flats with a finished width of 600 mm or less, where the tensile specimens may be taken in the longitudinal direction.

+6.1.2 Full thickness flat tensile specimens are to be prepared.
+The specimens are to be prepared in such a manner as to maintain the rolling scale at least at one side.
+When the capacity of the test machine is exceeded by the use of a full thickness specimen, sub-sized flat tensile specimens representing either the full thickness or half of the product thickness retaining one rolled surface are to be used.
+Alternatively, machined round test specimens may be used.
+The specimens are to be located at a position lying at a distance of t/4 from the surface and additionally at t/2 for thickness above 100 mm or as near as possible to these positions.

-6.1.3 The results of the tests are to comply with the appropriate requirements of Table 3.13.
-In the case of other product forms where longitudinal tests are agreed, the elongation values are to be 2 percentage units above those listed in Tables 3.13 and 3.14.
+6.1.3 The results of the tests are to comply with the appropriate requirements of Table 3.15.
+In the case of product forms other than plates and wide flats where longitudinal tests are agreed, the elongation values are to be 2 percentage units above those transverse requirements as listed in Table 3.15.